 If your vehicle is in cruise control when the TAS begins to limit wheel spin, the cruise control will automatically disengage.
 When road conditions allow you to safely use it again, you may re-engage the cruise control.
-See "Cruise Control" in the Index.
+See "Cruise Control" under Turn Signal/Multifunction Lever on page 3-7.